RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

         `Ticket No# <Id> resolved`

     - **Body:** Add the desired content.
-To include the resolution of the customer's issue, access it from the second custom field we previously created as prerequisites (`Reply`).
+To include the resolution of the customer's issue, access it from the second custom field we previously created as prerequisite (`Reply`).

     **❗Note:** You can access the ID of the ticket, Email, and Reply fields from the last step of the workflow (When a work item is closed).